thrasher-corp/gocryptotrader/exchanges/newexchange.md

 - Set the websocket url in ftx_websocket.go that is provided in the documentation:

-	ftxWSURL          = "wss://ftx.com/ws/"

 ```go
 	ftxWSURL          = "wss://ftx.com/ws/"
 ```

-- Set channel names as variables for ease of use:
+- Set channel names as consts for ease of use:

 ```go
 	wsTicker          = "ticker"